Skip to main content

 # Install latest chrome dev package and fonts to support major charsets (Chinese, Japanese, Arabic, Hebrew, Thai and a few others)

-# Note: this installs the necessary libs to make the bundled version of Chromium that Puppeteer
+# Note: this installs the necessary libs to make the bundled version of Chrome for Testing that Puppeteer

 # installs, work.